abeleuta/easyannotation/README.md

      showProperties: true, // true to show properties toolbar

      style: null, //additional style properties to apply to Easy Annotation container element
-     containerCls: null, //additional class to add to Easy Annotation container element

-     //optional class to add to toolbar element.
-This can be usefull to add your own style to toolbar.
-     //Example: toolbarCls: 'sample-cls'.
-Then if you want to change colors and backrgound you can do the following:
-     //   .sample-cls {
-     //       background-color: #7ff87f;
-     //   }

-     //   .sample-cls svg * {
-     //       fill: #1805A4;
-     //       stroke: #1805A4;
-     //   }
-     toolbarCls: null,

      // a list of items to add to toolbar element, by default contains the following items:
      toolbarItems: [